blacklightpy/vaultofknowledge/Hindu Books.md

 Upanishads can also be grouped by their

-- Rg-Veda Upanishads
+- Rg-Veda Upanishad·s
-- Sama-Veda Upanishads
+- Sama-Veda Upanishad·s
-- Krishna Yajur-Veda Upanishads
+- Krishna Yajur-Veda Upanishad·s
-- Shukla Yajur-Veda Upanishads
+- Shukla Yajur-Veda Upanishad·s
-- Atharva-Veda Upanishads
+- Atharva-Veda Upanishad·s

-Tantra•s
-Tantra·s